Richard Caswell: Governor (1776–1780)

-Caswell was president of the North Carolina Provincial Congress that wrote the first Constitution of North Carolina in 1776.
-As the congress adjourned, it elected him acting governor.
-He took the oath of office on January 16, 1777.
-Under the new constitution, the state Legislature ("General Assembly") re-elected him as the first governor in April 1777.
-Caswell stepped down in 1780, as the state constitution allowed only three consecutive one-year terms to command the militia.
+Caswell was president of the North Carolina Provincial Congress that wrote the first Constitution of North Carolina in 1776, serving from November 12 to December 23, 1776.
+He was appointed to serve as the first governor of North Carolina immediately following the dissolution of the Congress and subsequently re-elected by the new North Carolina General Assembly on April 18, 1777.
+Caswell stepped down in 1780 to command the militia, as the state constitution allowed only three consecutive one-year terms.

 Later career

 Caswell served as the comptroller of North Carolina and as a member of the North Carolina Senate between his two gubernatorial terms.
 Caswell was also chosen to be one of North Carolina's delegates to the United States Constitutional Convention of 1787, but he did not attend.
 At the time of his death in 1789, he had returned once again to the North Carolina General Assembly, this time serving as Speaker of the Senate.